goodekat/WhoseEgg/to-do-list.md

 Data input page:

 - Add visualizations of new data compared to training data
-- Look into research on data input in apps
-- Try using Google forms for input options – could even embed it in the app or could use a conditional panel to create click through options for manual input
 - Allow option for inputting Julian day

 Prediction page:

 - Add visualizations of the data (both input data and training data with input data included)
 - Add interpretation of the random forest probabilities (look up a nice interpretation)
-- Discuss interpretation of probabilities near 0.5-0.6
 - Add a download image button
 - Add option to click on plot and show more plots (summary to input data features and individual to training data with observation)
 - Figure out how to compute prediction intervals